Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Abstract

 \section{Abstract}

-We obtain density theorems for cuspidal automorphic representations of $\GL_n$ over $\Q$ which fail the generalized Ramanujan conjecture at some place.
-We depart from previous approaches based on Kuznetsov-type trace formulae, and instead rely on $L$-function techniques.
-This improves recent results of Blomer near the threshold of the pointwise bounds.
+We obtain density theorems for exceptional cuspidal automorphic representations of $\text{GL}_n$ over $\mathbb{Q}$ that fail the generalized Ramanujan conjecture at some place.
+We depart from approaches based on trace formulae, and instead rely on properties of families of Rankin--Selberg $L$-functions.
+This improves previous density results near the threshold of the pointwise bounds.

 {

 }